9ae/bagel/femmenoir/Draft 3.md

 Um.. are you a Queen and Lady Knight shipper too?

 ELANOR nods excitedly.
-They are such an obscure pair, since they only had one scene together in canon.
+Oh my….!
 I've never met another fan in real life.

 DIANE
-We are such a small community, and everyone is really nice.
-Since are strictly fannon, we never get into any shipping wars.
+Me neither.
+We are such a small bunch.

 ELANOR
 Have you read __ ?